Composition

 Discuss and receive feedback on your current projects.
 Learn about the most recent work being created today and how you fit within this context.

-Work on a self-defined final project, entirely of your own devising utilizing both on campus and off campus resources.
-In recent years students have self-produced operas, interdisciplinary performances, albums and album launch events, a two-week festival, symphony orchestra concerts and many more.
+Work on a self-defined final project, entirely of your own devising utilising both on campus and off campus resources.
+In recent years students have self-produced operas, interdisciplinary performances, albums and album launch events, a two-week festival, symphony orchestra concerts, video game design and many more.

 MMus